juderozario08/PersonalProjects/README.md

 # PersonalProjects
-A repo with all my personal projects.
+A repository consisting of all my personal projects so far.